What is the purpose of a fire door?

 Because of their importance in protecting lives, it is imperative that fire doors receive regular inspections.
 Frequency is likely to depend on many factors, including the age and condition of the door and its frequency of use.
 A fire door protecting a staircase will be used far more frequently than one fitted to a boiler room for example.
 Fire doors should always be fitted correctly by a competent installer as they are carefully engineered fire safety devices.
 Similarly, they should be inspected and maintained by competent persons.

-Under the Regulatory Reform (Fire Safety) Order 2005 (FSO) (and similar legislation in Scotland and Northern Ireland), building owners, operators, and occupiers – including landlords in residential premises – have a responsibility to ensure their properties and tenants are safe.
-This includes ensuring that fire doors are fit for purpose and properly maintained.
-The Fire Safety (England) Regulations 2022, which came into force on 23rd January 2023, has made it a legal requirement for responsible persons for all multi-occupied residential buildings in England with storeys over 11 metres in height to undertake quarterly checks on all fire doors within the premises and annual inspections on flat entrance doors.
+The Fire Safety (England) Regulations 2022, which came into force on 23rd January 2023, has made it a legal requirement for responsible persons for all multi-occupied residential buildings in England with storeys over 11 metres in height to undertake quarterly checks on all fire doors in common areas and annual inspections on flat front doors (on a best endeavour basis).

 Those with ultimate responsibility for a premises (Responsible Person) have a legal responsibility under these legislations and can be prosecuted if they do not fulfil their duties.